-He is now hard at work on a follow up album, intended for release later this year.
-Having commandeered a barge, he and the band have set off round the waterways of the English countryside in their floating studio.
-The first single ‘Idiot’ was again supported by BBC6 Music, and also by John Kennedy on Radio X. It was also chosen by Geoff Lloyd on Absolute Radio as his Record of the Week.
+He is now hard at work on a new up album, due in 2019.
+The first single ‘Idiot’ was supported by BBC 6 Music, and by John Kennedy on Radio X. It was also chosen by Geoff Lloyd on Absolute Radio as his Record of the Week.

-In lieu of the album, Paperface is celebrating the launch of an EP, ’Mr Wrong’, with a rare acoustic gig at Green Note.
-He is blessed to have a group of musicians that are prepared to follow him wherever he goes.
+Paperface is blessed to have a group of musicians that are prepared to follow him wherever he goes.
 Despite most of them now living in France, they simply get on their tour bus and make their way to where they are needed.
-On their last outing, which included a live recording in the BBC Radio Wales studios in Cardiff and a packed show at the Union Chapel in London, the band were subjected to an 8 hour ferry crossing owing to bad weather, but simply chose to rehearse throughout; such is the love they feel for this mysterious man and his music.

 “Beguiling, clever, sad, and really funny at the same time… I love this!”
 Lauren Laverne, BBC6 Music